The Bankrate promise

 - Service and merchandise fees: These cover things like transporting, preparing and embalming the body, as well as funeral home fees for the viewing or memorial and any equipment or services required for the graveside service.
 You will also need to pay for a casket or burial container or the required services needed for cremation or interment.

-- Cash advances: There are some services that your funeral may handle for you, such as funeral flowers, clergy and organists.
-You may pay an added service fee or marked-up prices to account for the funeral home’s efforts, but per the Funeral Rule, these extra fees must be disclosed to you in writing.
+- Cash advances: These fees are for services that the funeral home may handle for you, such as funeral flowers, clergy and organists.
+You may pay an added service fee or marked-up price to account for the funeral home’s efforts, but extra fees must be disclosed to you in writing.

-The average casket costs about $2,000, while other premium caskets made of mahogany, fiberglass, wood and plastic can all cost as much as $10,000.
+The average casket costs a little more than $2,000, while premium caskets made of mahogany, bronze or copper can cost as much as $10,000.

 Some buyers purchase a casket independently to avoid third-party markups.
 However, you will be responsible for shipping the casket to the funeral home, which may be expensive.
 If you choose cremation, you can avoid the cost of a new casket.
-Most funeral homes will rent you a casket to use if you plan on holding a viewing or for the funeral.
-It’s a far more cost-effective option for those who don’t plan on burying their loved one in a casket.
+Most funeral homes will rent you a casket to use if you plan on holding a viewing or for the funeral as a more cost-effective option if you have other burial plans.

-These are some of the average costs you may incur for a funeral, according to the National Funeral Directors Association (NFDA).
+Below are some of the average funeral costs you may incur, according to 2021 data from the NFDA:

 - Transportation for the family: $150

-The Federal Trade Commission provides a funeral pricing checklist to help you navigate the process.
+The FTC provides a funeral pricing checklist to help you navigate the process.

 Average funeral costs by state

 The average cost of a funeral can vary by state.
 Every year, the NFDA publishes its General Price List Survey.
 These are the results of their latest report, which is based on data from 2021:

-No matter where you live, the cost of cremation tends to be cheaper than a burial, although some areas are certainly cheaper than others.
+No matter where you live, the cost of cremation tends to be cheaper than a burial, although some locations are certainly more affordable than others.
 If you live in states like Colorado or Oklahoma, you will pay significantly less than those who live in Kansas or North Dakota.

 How to prepare for funeral expenses